-Morgan Stanley has helped First Solar tap the power of markets to channel the clean, renewable energy of the sun to new energy markets around the world.*
+Morgan Stanley helped First Solar tap the power of markets to channel the clean, renewable power of the sun to underserved energy markets around the world.*

-Think about it: First Solar is developing technology to create clean, renewable power from the sun that is cost competitive with fossil fuels.**
+Think about it: First Solar is developing technology to create clean, renewable power from the sun that is cost competitive with fossil fuels.5

 First Solar had to advance more than just the technology to bring solar into the 21st century.
 Its business is evolving worldwide, enabling First Solar to become a global integrated solar power company able to manufacture panels and build out vast solar farms to deliver cost-effective renewable energy to utilities, independent power producers and consumers.
-Those arrays of photo-voltaic modules stretch across thousands of acres in 35 countries—from Thailand and India to Chile and big sunny tracts of desert in the U.S.4
+Those arrays of photo-voltaic modules are present in 35 countries across the globe, from India to Chile and big sunny tracts of desert in the U.S.6

 Years of continuing research have increased the efficiency of its solar technology, so now First Solar can deliver more reliable and cost-effective solar energy solutions to the world.

 To become a leading energy solutions provider, First Solar needed access to the energy that powers markets: capital.
 The company has partnered with Morgan Stanley in a long-term relationship that extends beyond its $460 million initial public offering in 2006.
-When First Solar has required financial, market or strategic expertise, Morgan Stanley has been there to offer its advice, solutions and access to investors and capital—most recently, a $700 million revolving credit facility in 2015—that allow First Solar to continue to improve its technological and operational efficiencies and to reach even more markets.
+When First Solar has required financial, market or strategic expertise, Morgan Stanley has been there to offer its advice, solutions and access to investors and capital that allow First Solar to continue to improve its technological and operational efficiencies and to reach even more markets.

-Sunlight can still reach the 1.3 billion people in the world who live without access to electricity.4 First Solar wants to close that gap, offering solar-power-generating capabilities to new regions globally.
+While sunlight can still reach the 1.3 billion people in the world who live without access to electricity,4 First Solar wants to harness the power of the sun, offering solar power-generating capabilities to new regions globally.